ThisIsItz/NLP-API/README.md

 This is my fourth project for Front End Nanodegree, Udacity.

-For this project, I've built a News Article Sentiment Analysis webs application using Natural Language Processing API.
+For this project, I've built a News Article Sentiment Analysis web application using Natural Language Processing API.

 ![NLP API Web App](./img/nlporiginal.png)